madzdns/clusterlet/README.md

 	long getVersion();
 }
 ```
-For Every message `equals` and `hashCode` methods should be defined and make sure
+For Every message `equals` and `hashCode` methods should be override and make sure
 to have a default constructor with no arguments.
+Messages should also serialize and deserialize their own contents.
 Each message is identified with the `key` value.
 For messages with identical `key`
 values, version becomes important.